hustf/BitmapMaps.jl/README.md

 Version "0.0.36" is the first version to iterate on summit prominences.
 It works by generating files (*.vec) boundary conditions between sheets in the first step.

-From version "0.0.37", prominence is calculated using boundary conditions (valued zero for the first run).
-This works well as far as tested, but there is still no feedback regarding whether the pipeline should be re-run.
-This could be based on comparing `summits.csv`.
-No changes => No reruns recommended.
+Prominence is calculated using boundary conditions (valued zero for the first run and first sheet).
+Run the pipeline until "no changes" is reported in 'info' log messages.
+Tall power lines are sometimes indicated to be obscure summits.
+Manually edit the 'Markers.png' file to remove, then delete 'Composite.png' and re-run the pipeline.

 `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
 Cairo / Pango has long-standing font issues on Windows, we currently pin the version.
 We could use Inkscape, but it seems to be affected as well.